lightcastercoldheart/apollo/README.md

 >> Topic Cards
 >>> Information generated into the guide are separated into topics.
 The generator recognizes keywords and categorizes them into a topic card that holds relevant information users can easily have access to.

+>>> Topic card information when unexpanded will be limited to bulleted points that should not exceed more than two sentences or three lines on the card.
+Information will be limited to an outline that users can read more on once they choose to expand the card.

 >>> The size of a topic card depends on the  amount of information it holds.
 Depending on screen size, it's width can also span from 4 grids to 1.
 Width of the cards will depend on several factors: Width of images + amount of text, size and layout of the previous card it follows

 >>*Card Layout and Generated Arrangement*